Ljubljana Travel Guide

 Alternatively, its lively cultural, scientific, educational, and commercial scenes leave no doubt that this is a sophisticated city in tune with the times.
 It is also one of Europe's most environmentally friendly capital cities and was awarded the coveted Green Capital of Europe title in 2016.

-Ljubljana is a devoted centre of culture, with more than ten thousand cultural events gracing its calendar each year, including the Summer Festival, Jazz Festival and the Druga Godba Festival of Alternative Music.
-Music is the lifeblood of the city, which boasts one of the oldest established philharmonic orchestras in the world, not to mention some very accomplished street musicians.
+Ljubljana is a devoted centre of culture, with thousands of art and music events gracing its calendar each year, including the Summer Festival, Jazz Festival, and the Druga godba Festival, a celebration of world music.
+Indeed, music is the lifeblood of the city which boasts one of the oldest established philharmonic orchestras in the world, not to mention some very accomplished street musicians.

 Ljubljana is also home to an expanding culinary scene, where all the best of Eastern European cuisine seems to have merged into a smorgasbord of delights, from delicate Viennese-style pastries to hearty Hungarian goulash.